Gautam-J/gautam-j.github.io/_posts/2022-07-29-machine-learning-101.md

 </div>

 In traditional programming, we give a set of rules to the AI agent along with some information or data.
-The agent uses its rationaly thinking capacity and comes up with a solution.
+The agent uses its rational thinking capacity and comes up with a solution.
 In Machine Learning, we give both the data and the solution to an agent.
 The agent analyzes the data, developing a set of rules by looking at the given solutions.

 During *training* phase, the AI model develops a mapping function that maps the given data and the solution.
-This mapping function becomes the set of rules that we would provide manually to the agent in traditionally.
+This mapping function becomes the set of rules that we would provide manually to the agent traditionally.
 Thus, the AI has learnt those rules without us humans explicitly mentioning the rules.
 This mapping function can then be used later during *evaluation* phase to come up with solutions for new problems of similar kind.